alinex/node-monitor-sensor/README.md

 modules and applications but can be used as standalone module in other projects, too.

-It is a collection of sensors which can check specific system data and analyze the state.

 - it has multiple sensors
 - runs completely asynchronous
 - analyses the process